Attorney Profile

 It’s clear to me that I didn’t just fall into immigration law.
 If I hadn’t seen that flyer, I never would have taught English in Spain.
 If I hadn’t taught English in Spain, I never would have started teaching ESOL here in the United States.
 If I hadn’t taught my first ESOL classes, I never would have realized my passion for serving the immigrant community.
 Some might call it a series of coincidences.
 But I call it God’s divine plan.
 It is no coincidence that I became an immigration law practitioner.
 I consider it a privilege to be able to make a difference in people’s lives and change families’ histories forever.

-Ms. Whitaker is licensed to practice law in Maryland and Florida.
+Ms. Whitaker is licensed to practice law in Maryland.